The regional consultant, an expert in Sardinian, in China: "What was he doing? Just another catwalk." "No, I'm the best."

 Corrado Meloni (Brothers of Italy) and Franciscu Sedda exchanged blows after their mission to Sichuan province.Per restare aggiornato entra nel nostro canale Whatsapp

 What was Franciscu Sedda, President Alessandra Todde's advisor and "expert in the Sardinian language and autonomism," doing in China?
 The question was asked, also announcing a question, by Corrado Meloni, regional councilor for the Brothers of Italy party.
-An initial response comes from the person concerned: Sedda writes that the attack against him is "a new attempt, both clever and clumsy, by Italian nationalists on the island to attack those who represent Sardinian independence."
+An initial response comes from the party's own spokesman: Sedda writes that the attack against him is "a new attempt, both clever and clumsy, by Sardinian Italian nationalists to attack those who represent Sardinian independence."
 Furthermore, Sedda, reeling off a substantial resume, challenges his detractors "to find someone better than me who could give substance to an international mission of this magnitude."
 In short, it couldn't have been better.

 The controversial journey took place in recent days on an institutional mission led by Transport Councillor Barbara Manca to the Chinese province of Sichuan.